Published by Carl. Last Updated on June 19, 2025.

-Ocracoke Lighthouse is the smallest lighthouse of the five on the Outer Banks, but it is rich in history and influence.
+Ocracoke Lighthouse is the smallest lighthouse on the Outer Banks, but it is rich in history and influence.
 The 75-foot lighthouse stands guard over Ocracoke Island, guiding ships through Ocracoke Inlet toward the mainland of North Carolina.

 Its mighty light can be seen from 14 miles away in both the Pamlico Sound and the Atlantic Ocean.
 After seeing the wonderful Ocracoke Lighthouse in person, we want to share how you can, too.